tuannguyen99/todo-app/docs/architecture.md

   UNAVAILABLE: 'Storage is not available.
 Your todos will not be saved.',
   QUOTA_EXCEEDED: 'Storage limit reached.
 Please delete some todos to free up space.',
   SAVE_ERROR: 'Failed to save your changes.
 Please try again.',
   LOAD_ERROR: 'Failed to load your todos.
-Please refresh the page.'
-} as const;
+Please refresh the page.', } as const;
 ```